 - Live online math games and a story-based adventure to keep kids engaged and learning

-- 25 “gems” to get started (Gems are Wonderland Math Currency that students can earn after completing challenges that they can later trade in for real life prizes.)
+- 25 “gems” to get started (Gems are Wonder Math Currency that students can earn after completing challenges that they can later trade in for real life prizes.)

 - Common core aligned curriculum to help students recognize and understand material when they see it later in school

 Want to make math fun for your child?
-Use my link to get a one-month trial of Wonderland Math for only $1!
+Use my link to get a one-month trial of Wonder Math for only $1!

 You might also like: